 Another debate is whether a verbal thank you is enough (sometimes it is, often, it isn’t), or whether a thank you email will do the trick.

 It really doesn’t get you off the hook.
 People do like to see that you took some time and effort to give them thanks in a traditional way.
 Sure, email is easier, but doing the right thing may not coincide with doing the easiest thing.

 Don’t just push it off, or think that people will forget or understand.
 They might, but they might also be hurt by your neglect.
-Do you really want to reward people who give you gifts by not thanking them for their efforts?

 Finding the appropriate thoughtful words for a thank you card is important.
 Make the time to do it right.